Community

 Campus Map

-The Drescher Planetarium is located in the middle of the second floor of Drescher Hall on the north side of the Santa Monica College campus.
-Drescher Hall is the three story brown building on the South East corner of Pico Blvd. and 17th Street.
+The SMC Planetarium is located in the new Math and Science Building on the south side of the Santa Monica College Main Campus.
+The Math and Science Building is on the corner of Pearl Street at Parking Lot 1, just west of 20th Street.
 We are in Santa Monica, south of the 10 (Santa Monica) Freeway and west of the 405 (San Diego) Freeway.